brendeni1/darkvypr.github.io/commands.md

 <p align="center"><b>BOLD</b> = You must be permitted in the channel to use the command.
 Channel broadcasters are automatically permitted.</p>

-| Username Changes                    | If you would like to have all of your data moved over to a new name, use "vb suggest" and I will get to it.
+| Username Changes                    | Description
 | ---------------------------------   | -----------------------------------------------------------------------------------------------------------
+| What happens if I change my name?   | If you would like to have all of your data moved over to a new name, use "vb suggest" and I will get to it.

 | Loyalty Commands                    | Description
 | ---------------------------------   | ---------------------------------------